exasol/ai-lab/doc/developer_guide/commands.md

 * `setup-waf`: Deploy an AWS cloudformation stack with a Web Application Firefall (WAF ACL) configuration for the Cloudfront distribution of an S3 bucket, requires option `--purpose` (see below).

 Option `--purpose` is required for both commands `setup-s3-bucket` and `setup-s3-bucket-waf` to select the purpose of the s3 bucket.
 Supported values are
-* `vm` for virtual machine images of the AI-Lab
+* `vm` for virtual machine images of the AI Lab
-* `example-data-http` for example data to be used in the AI-Lab and accessed via HTTP.
+* `example-data-http` for example data to be used in the AI Lab and accessed via HTTP.
 * `example-data-s3` for example data to be used via S3 protocol.

 For all deployment commands: